GregTech6-Unofficial/GregTech6-Unofficial/README.md

 derivative of it are licensed under the
 [Creative Commons Attribution-NonCommercial 4.0 International Public License](src/main/resources/LICENSE.logos).

+## Acknowledgement

+Lead Developers: YueSha, Fanshu

+Contributers: jihuayu, duck_egg

+Special thanks to:

+Texture Support：@MCTian-mi @Orientsky @duckegg128

+Localization Support：@qwerty9462 @Orientsky @Evan323

+Test & Debug Support：@Contrl

+Also thanks to GregoriousT!

 ## Support

-You can use the Issue Tracker or join the QQ group of GT6U development: 675321303 You can visit GT6 Forums at https://forum.mechaenetia.com/
+You can use the Issue Tracker or join Discord or QQ group.

+## Contribution

+Please do ^^ But if you make major changes please make sure you understand their consequences that might bring up because I don't guarantee that I can discover them.

 ## Related Projects